ouuan/segmentTree/README.md

 #### Value

 - supports the `=` operator
+- has default constructor
 - have a special element **zero**, where **merge**(**zero**, x) = x for all possible **value** x.
 It can also be called "identity element".
 For example, it is 0 if merging is to add together, it is -INF (a very small value) if merging is to calculate the max.

 #### tag

 - supports the `=` operator
+- has default constructor
 - have a special element 0, and if you perform 0 to any **value**, the **value** keep unchanged.
 And in the codes, it has to be able to be assigned to 0, which can be done by implement a constructor which accepts 0 as the parameter.

 #### merge